 - Make the pico de gallo.
-Chop tomatoes and combine with finely chopped red onion, cilantro, and lime juice.
+Finely chop the tomatoes and combine with finely chopped red onion, cilantro, and lime juice.
 Season with salt and pepper.
 Set aside.

 - Prepare the fried avocado.
-Slice avocado in half, discarding the pit.
-Scoop out the flesh using a spoon.
-Slice into ¼ inch thick slices.
+Cut the avocado in half, discarding the pit.
+Scoop out the flesh using a spoon and slice into ¼ inch thick slices.
 Coat the sliced avocado in the flour, followed by the egg then panko.
 Heat oil in frying pan over medium-high heat.
 Carefully place the avocado into the hot oil and fry until golden brown.
 Flip and cook on the other side.
 Remove and place on paper towels to blot the excess oil.
 Sprinkle with salt.
 Set aside.

 - Toast the bread.
 Assemble the sandwiches.
-Spread chipotle mayo on the buns followed by iceberg lettuce, carnitas, Monterey Jack cheese, fried avocado, roasted jalapenos and pico de gallo.
+Spread chipotle mayo on the buns followed by carnitas, Monterey Jack cheese, fried avocado, roasted jalapenos, and pico de gallo.
 Serve immediately.